Exercise Overview

 On Exercise Day#

-The day follows this rhythm:
+The day follows this rhythm (5 hours):

 | Time | Activity | Duration |